 - 1. Emmanuel College Application Form, with a copy of the student's passport attached - 2.
 Application fee of \$50 US - 3.
-Proof of Financial Support for one year (\$24,600 for 2013-14), minus any awarded scholarship or grant money - 4.
+Proof of Financial Support for one year (\$26,000 for 2014-15), minus any awarded scholarship or grant money - 4.
 Results of the TOEFL (Test of English as a Foreign Language)-only if English is not primary language.
 Students may be accepted if they have earned a TOEFL score of 550 or higher on a paper exam; a computer TOEFL score of 213; or an internet based TOEFL exam score of 79-80.
 SAT or ACT scores may be submitted in lieu of the TOEFL if the student's primary language is English. - 5.
 Proof of equivalent high school graduation and/or college work through official transcripts.
-If the transcripts are not in English, or conceptually compatible with American Higher Education, the student must have the transcripts evaluated by World Education Services (www.wes.org) or a similar translation service. - 6.
-Official transcript(s) from each college/university attended with a current class schedule if enrolled at the time of application to Emmanuel College - 7.
+If the transcripts are not in English and conceptually compatible with American Higher Education, the student must have the transcripts evaluated by World Education Services (www.wes.org) or a similar translation service at their own expense. - 6.
+Official transcript(s) from each college/university attended with a current class schedule if enrolled at the time of application to Emmanuel College.
+Final college transcript must be received within two-weeks of last enrollment period. - 7.
 Transfer Eligibility Form completed by the dean of students or the administrative officer in charge of student discipline at the last postsecondary school you have attended as a student, regardless of length of time passed since your enrollment.
 Please be advised that information disclosed on this required form may impact your acceptance to Emmanuel College.

-8. Transfer Authorization Form completed by the International Student Office at the last postsecondary school attended as a student
+8. Transfer Authorization Form completed by the International Student Office at the last postsecondary school attended as a student.